gitter-badger/snailui/Readme.txt

 Download

-You can download this UI at either of these sites:
+You can download SnailUI at either of these sites:

 WoW Interface: http://wowinterface.com/downloads/info20900-SnailUI
 Curse: http://curse.com/addons/wow/snailui